jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The construction was carried out in an area where the depth of the river would be up to nine meters.
 The bridge was built on double wooden piles that were driven into the riverbed by winching up a large stone and releasing it, thereby driving the posts into the riverbed.
 The construction system ensured that the greater the flow of water, the harder the bridge was held together.
 Caesar’s soldiers built the bridge in just 10 days.

-Watching the powerful Roman legions crossing the Rhine river mystified the Germans.
-They struggled to get flimsy boats across the wide body of water, now they saw thousands of soldiers walk over it.
+Watching the Roman legions crossing the Rhine river mystified the Germans.
+They struggled getting flimsy boats across the wide body of water, now they saw thousands of soldiers walk over it.
 It would be like us seeing a 10,000 people teleport to the Moon and back at will; a totally unknown technology our psychology isn't adapted to understand.

 Caesar defeated the Germans by educating them about technological evolution.
 He showcased how Romans were masters of the Classic Age, and the Germans were hundreds of years behind in the Iron Age.
 So impressed by Rome's levers of almost magical powers, the Germans made peace that lasted for generations.